nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     - The `MANAGER NAME` stated must correspond with an existing employee with the same name and is also a `manager`.

 #### Deleting an Existing Employee with Manager-Subordinate Relationships
-hen deleting an existing employee from ManageHR, you will need to account for the manager-subordinate relationships.
+When deleting an existing employee from ManageHR, you will need to account for the manager-subordinate relationships.
 Follow these steps:
 1. The employee to be deleted must not be in charge of any employees.
     - If the employee to be deleted has employees under him, all the employees under said employee must be reassigned.